 Not very famous among the masses, this style of making tea is called “Dum ki Chai” because the tea is made to be absorbed completely in its raw form in boiling water, this process is done independently with only the help of a tea cozy supporting it.

-The eccentricity with which they were welcomed with a cup of tea became the reason for them to choose my mother to be the would be bride for my father!
-The exact words that my grandmother said while finalising the matrimony was, and I quote, “Unke ghar mein dum wali chai banti hai, shaadi yahin hogi”.
+The eccentricity with which they were welcomed with a cup of tea became the reason for them to choose my mother to be the would-be bride for my father!
+The exact words that my grandmother said while finalizing the matrimony were, and I quote, “Unke Ghar mein dum wali chai banti hai, shaadi yahin hogi”.

 “Would you like an adventure now, or shall we have tea first?”, quoted from Alice in the Wonderland.